bassbeaver/gkernel-docs/docs/v1/2_configuration.md

 For more information about services and DI container see "Services and DI container" section.

-#### routing
+#### web
+This block describes all configuration related to web part of application (and used by web Kernel).

+Web block has next keys:
+* **http_port**
+  Determines on what port application would be listening for HTTP requests.
+* **templates_path**
+  Web Kernel of Gkernel uses go [html/template](https://golang.org/pkg/html/template/) package as a template engine to render pages.
+  This templates are parsed during Kernel startup and `web.templates_path` key determines where Kernel should search for your templates.
+* **shutdown_timeout**
+  Graceful shutdown timeout for http server in milliseconds, if not set default value of 500 will be used.
+* **routing**
+  Routing key describes routes provided by application.
+More detailed description will be further.

+###### web.routing
-This block describes web routes provided by application.
+This sub block describes web routes provided by application.
 A route is a map from a URL path to the program logic, designed to process requests to that URL (we call that logic - Controller).

 Routing block has next sub-blocks: